Skip to main content

 • Able to receive POST requests

-• Return a 200 status code to acknowledge receipt
+• Return a 200 status code quickly (within 30 seconds)

 For local development, use tools like ngrok to create a public URL that tunnels to your local server.